NCAR/wrf_hydro_nwm_public/tests/README.md

 A *candidate* takes a *test*.
 When a candidate "passes" all its tests, it generally becomes the new reference for the next candidate.

-The *reference* is commonly known as 'upstream master' in git parlance, at least when testing is applied for merging code to upstream master.
+The *reference* is commonly known as 'upstream' in git parlance, at least when testing is applied for merging code to upstream.
 But the tests can compare any two repo states, including uncommitted states.

 In most cases the candidate will not change the output of model relative to the